omeka/omeka-s-enduser/docs/sites/site_theme.md

 ## Configure resource pages

-Within a site it is possible to configure the blocks of content that appear on the resource pages (the item page, the media page, and the item set page).
+Within a site it is possible to configure the blocks of content that appear on the resource pages: the item page, the media page, and the item set page.

 Individual themes will define the available regions (for example, Main or Sidebar) where blocks may be placed.
+Some themes may not offer these options.

+These settings are available to [site Managers](../sites/site_users.md), as well as [installation Supervisors and Global Administrators](../admin/users.md).

 When on the Theme page of a Site, your current theme will appear at the top, with two buttons on the right: "Edit theme settings" and "Configure resource pages."
 Select the "Configure resource pages" button to modify how these pages will display in this theme.